Regulatory Pathway for Manufacturing Medical Devices

 Process:

 In compliance with the aforesaid correspondence, high priority will be granted to applications submitted to the CDSCO for performance appraisal and for imports and processing of in-vitro diagnostic sets for the sale and distribution, whereby the appropriate applicant will approach the CDSCO's Office for guidance on the expedited regulatory route.
-Furthermore the note notes that, depending on the quality and type of the diagnostic device, current records on the product and proof of usable clinical performance appraisal data on those kits can be delayed, abbreviated or waivered on a case-by-case basis.
-Applications for performance assessment and import or manufacture applications for test kits for the sale or delivery are often required by an expedited review and accelerated approval process to process them on a high priority basis.
+Furthermore, the note notes that, depending on the quality and type of the diagnostic device, current records on the product and proof of usable clinical performance appraisal data on those kits can be delayed, abbreviated, or waived on a case-by-case basis.
+Applications for performance assessment and import or manufacture applications for test kits for the sale or delivery are often required by an expedited review and accelerated approval process to process them on a high-priority basis.

 Timeline:

-For the purpose of research, assessment or further use in performance measurement, the applications for producing or importing the In-vitro diagnostic kits in compliance with the above notice are required to be processed within seven days.
+For research, assessment, or further use in performance measurement, the applications for producing or importing the in vitro diagnostic kits in compliance with the above notice are required to be processed within seven days.

 Conclusion

-With COVID-19 issues in view, the Government and regulatory bodies have taken the opportunity to prioritize approvals and to reduce applications, paperwork and testing criteria for critical products.
-The examination of test kits is carried out expeditiously and records of such reviews in less than 36 hours have been completed.
-Processes like the tedious inspection of the site are in many cases done within 1 (one) day and within 24 hours of a satisfactory appraisal result permissions are issued.
-This is a positive improvement in the evaluation and acceptance period which will help to ensure that India responds to the demand for test kits that increased as a result of the current pandemic if they are continued and more streamlined.
+With COVID-19 issues in view, the Government and regulatory bodies have taken the opportunity to prioritize approvals and to reduce applications, paperwork, and testing criteria for critical products.
+The examination of test kits is carried out expeditiously, and records of such reviews are completed in less than 36 hours have been completed.
+Processes like the tedious inspection of the site are, in many cases, done within 1 (one) day, and within 24 hours of a satisfactory appraisal result, permissions are issued.
+This is an improvement in the evaluation and acceptance period, which will help to ensure that India responds to the demand for test kits that increased as a result of the current pandemic if they are continued and more streamlined.
 Where little else, those proactive moves are ample evidence that our regulatory authorities will face any obstacle and that this is a NEW normal way of dealing with it.